 C. difficile–induced diarrhea should be suspected in any patient who develops diarrhea within 2 months of antibiotic use or 72 hours of hospital admission.

 Glutamate dehydrogenase (GDH) antigen is produced by all C. difficile strains.
 Enzyme-linked immunosorbent assay (ELISA) testing for the antigen is sensitive and can be done very quickly.
-However, a positive test indicates only presence of the organism not whether it is toxigenic (1 Diagnosis reference Toxins produced by Clostridioides difficile strains in the gastrointestinal tract cause pseudomembranous colitis, typically after antibiotic use.
-Symptoms are diarrhea, sometimes bloody, rarely... read more ).
+However, a positive test indicates only presence of the organism not whether it is toxigenic ( 1 Diagnosis reference Toxins produced by Clostridioides difficile strains in the gastrointestinal tract cause pseudomembranous colitis, typically after antibiotic use.
+Symptoms are diarrhea, sometimes bloody... read more ).

 Toxin assays using ELISA also can be done quickly and are very specific for active disease but are not particularly sensitive, so there is a significant number of false-negative results.